doctrine-extensions/DoctrineExtensions/doc/references.md

 ## Example

-Here is an example where you have a Product which is mapped using the Doctrine MongoDB ODM project and it contains a property `$stockItems` that is populated from the Doctrine2 ORM.
+Here is an example where you have a Product which is mapped using the Doctrine MongoDB ODM project and it contains a property `$stockItems` that is populated from the Doctrine ORM.

 ```php
 <?php